go-equitize/synthesys-token-solana/README.md

 Both share the same code, roles, force-ops, pause, and CCIP wiring — the only difference is whether the whitelist is enforced, and that choice is made once and cannot be changed later.

-> **Status:** builds clean (`anchor build`), full dual-mode test suite passing on localnet (62
-> tests across nine spec files). **Not yet deployed to a public cluster.** The whitelist-switch
-> surface has not been through the security audit that covered its predecessor programs — treat as
-> pre-audit.
-See `docs/DESIGN-DOC.md` for the full design, compromises, and trust assumptions.

-Program ID (dev keypair): `7rCrfZnJakWfGfUmHovVGWFvwxnELfxnXzebmatjXeHp` — regenerate for your own deployment.

 ---